Hotmoka/hotmoka/tutorial/Takamaka.md

 switch, we verify the jar as it would be verified during blockchain initialization, that is, considering such packages as legal.

-We can generated the instrumented jar, exactly as it would be generated during installation in blockchain.
+We can generate the instrumented jar, exactly as it would be generated during installation in blockchain.
 For that, we run:
 ```shell
 $ java --module-path mods --module io.takamaka.code.tools/io.takamaka.code.tools.Translator -init -app jars/io-takamaka-code-1.0.jar -o instrumented/io-takamaka-code-1.0.jar
 ```

-This time, the `Translator` utility verified and instrumented the jar, storing it at the end inside the `instrumented` directory.
+The `Translator` utility verified and instrumented the jar, storing it at the end inside the `instrumented` directory.

 Let us verify and instrument `family.jar` now.
 It uses classes from `io-takamaka-code-1.0.jar`,